Solomon's Temple, Aizawl

-Solomon's Temple is a church located in Aizawl Mizoram, India.
+Solomon's Temple is a church located in Aizawl, Mizoram, India.

 The temple was constructed by the religious group Kohhran Thianghlim, translated as 'The Holy Church' in English.
 It was founded by Dr. L.B.
-Sailo in 1984.
+Sailo in 1984 and is non-denominational.
 The temple is one of the largest in Mizoram state.

 History

 Dr. L.B.
 Sailo, the founder of Kohhran Thianghlim Church, said, "In the year 1991, God showed me Solomon's Temple in my dreams.
 I had never thought of Solomon's temple before, nor had any dream of constructing it, but when I saw it in my dreams in 1991, as soon as I woke up, I wrote down the temple as I saw in my dream."
 The church was built on the western outskirts of Aizawl, the capital of the Mizoram state in India.
-The foundation stone was laid on December 23, 1996, and construction finished 20 years later, with a Christmas service in 2017 inaugurating the temple.
+The foundation stone was laid on 23 December 1996, and construction finished 20 years later, with a Christmas service in 2017 inaugurating the temple.